FREVA-CLINT/freva-deployment/docs/Transition.md

 ## Transitioning of the Plugins

-The freva plugins are an essential part of freva.
+The Freva plugins are an essential part of Freva.
 Most likely the transitioning from the old python2 to the new python3 based system, needs special care.
 A complete rewrite of the plugin manager is planned.
-This section should therefore seen as intermediate solutions for plugin transitioning.
+This section should therefore be seen as intermediate solutions for plugin transitioning.

 Currently we recommend creating an anaconda environment for each plugin.
 This approach has several advantages:

-- reproducible as each plugin will get a anaconda environment file
+- reproducible as each plugin will get a anaconda environment file.
 - no version and dependency conflicts occur.
 - once set up easy to maintain.

 These are the disadvantages of this method:

-- A anaconda environment file has to be created for each plugin.
+- an anaconda environment file has to be created for each plugin.

 ### Transitioning steps: